 Are you one of the 80% of Americans doing almost zero cardio each week?
 Become an eagle in the 20% today and change your life!
 Cardio has many benefits that are life-changing, and will not only improve your health but will improve your life!

 The Psychological Impact of Daily Cardio

 First, when you do your cardio, there is just something on the inside that affects you and your mentality.
 It is hard to put into words, and is most certainly sub-conscious.
-But you will see the effects on the scale.
+But you will see the effects on the scale when you weigh each week.
 It is like magic.